d3sformal/debug-infra-gentests/sandbox/00-clang-ast/README.md

 ## Contents

 > [!note]
-> The term `tracing library` refers to a piece of code that enables us to trace function entry & capture the values of simple function paramters.
+> The term `tracing library` refers to a piece of code that enables us to trace function entry & capture the values of simple function paramters. (more or less equivalent to the [project-ubiquitous `hooklib`](../../README.md#hooklib-or-the-hooking-library))

 * [`cpy-to-llvm-project`](./cpy-to-llvm-project/)
-    * contains clang `ASTMatchers`-based tools
+    * contains clang [ASTMatchers](https://clang.llvm.org/docs/LibASTMatchersReference.html)-based tools
-    * is supposed to be copied into the `../llvm-project/clang-tools-extra` directory (for easier build - see the root [README](../../README.md) or the [`setup-tool.sh`](./setup-tool.sh) script)
+    * is supposed to be copied into the [../llvm-project/clang-tools-extra](../llvm-project/clang-tools-extra/) directory (for easier build - see the root [README](../../README.md) or the [`setup-tool.sh`](./setup-tool.sh) script)
     * [`ast-injection`](./cpy-to-llvm-project/clang-tools-extra/ast-injection/) - initial prototype
     * [`ast-injection-with-lib`](./cpy-to-llvm-project/clang-tools-extra/ast-injection-with-lib/) - a refinement of the initial prototype, exploration of injecting calls to our tracing library